 1.6.2.1 International Civil Aviation Organization aircraft reports

 Several sources of ICAO ABO are available to WMO Members under the regulations of ICAO governing its contracted States.
-The requirements for the making of aircraft observations and the provision of aircraft reports are discussed and defined by ICAO.,
+The requirements for the making of aircraft observations and the provision of aircraft reports (also denoted in many places as air-reports) are described and defined by ICAO.,

-Note: The detailed descriptions and provisions for ICAO aircraft observations are not provided in full within the present Guide.
+Note: The detailed descriptions and provisions for ICAO aircraft reports are not provided in full within the present Guide.
 The reader is referred to the ICAO and/or WMO publications as indicated.

 From ICAO (see footnote ICAO, 2011, 7.5.1):